Militia (United States): Antebellum era (1815–1861)

-By the 1830s the American frontier expanded westwards, with the Indian wars in the eastern United States ending.
+By the 1830s, the American frontier expanded westwards, with the Indian Wars in the eastern U.S. ending.
 Many states let their unorganized militia lapse in favor of volunteer militia units such as city guards who carried on in functions such as assisting local law enforcement, providing troops for ceremonies and parades or as a social club.
 The groups of company size were usually uniformed and armed through their own contributions.
 Volunteer units of sufficient size could elect their own officers and apply for a state charter under names that they themselves chose.

 The states' militia continued service, notably, in the slave-holding states, to maintain public order by performing slave patrols to round up fugitive slaves.
+A Mississippi town history described their militia of the 1840s: "The company musters of the citizen soldiers were held four times a year...After a brief parade, which consisted in a blundering execution of unwarlike antics, these men would start drinking and usually several fights occurred."

 Responding to criticisms of failures of the militia, Adjutant General William Sumner wrote an analysis and rebuttal in a letter to John Adams, May 3, 1823:

 The disasters of the militia may be ascribed chiefly, to two causes, of which the failure to train the men is a principle one; but, the omission to train the officers is as so much greater, that I think the history of its conduct, where it has been unfortunate, will prove that its defects are attributable, more to their want of knowledge or the best mode of applying the force under their authority to their attainment of their object than to all others.
 It may almost be stated, as an axiom, that the larger the body of undisciplined men is, the less is its chance of success; ...

 During this inter-war period of the nineteenth century, the states' militia tended towards being disorderly and unprepared.

 The demoralizing influences even of our own militia drills has long been notorious to a proverb.
 It has been a source of general corruptions to the community, and formed habits of idleness, dissipation and profligacy ... musterfields have generally been scenes or occasions of gambling, licentiousness, and almost every vice. ...
 An eye-witness of a New England training, so late as 1845, says, "beastly drunkenness, and other immoralities, were enough to make good men shudder at the very name of a muster".

-Joseph Story laments in 1842 how the militia has fallen into serious decline:
+Joseph Story lamented in 1842 how the militia had fallen into serious decline: